General public phone information and support

 Social Security Rights Victoria Inc. provides legal information and assistance in relation to social security law that is, issues to do principally with Centrelink.

-Our phone advice service operates weekdays (except Melbourne public holidays) between 9.30am and 12.30pm.
+Our phone general advice service is open to the public on Mondays and Wednesdays (except Melbourne public holidays) between 9.30am and 12.30pm.

 Our phone numbers are:

 1800 094 164 from outside the Melbourne or Geelong areas.

 SSRV provides independent information and support in relation to social security law/Centrelink issues.
 The types of issues people contact us in relation to includes (but is not limited to):

 - Circumstances where someone would normally not be eligible;

 Initial information and support is usually provided by telephone.